dylsteck/one-farcaster-demo/README.md

-# Cortex
+# Tap

-Cortex is a community-first Farcaster client built on the cross-platform [One](https://onestack.dev/) framework for React
+Tap is a community-first Farcaster client built on the cross-platform [One](https://onestack.dev/) framework for React

 ## Setup